Moving Into Your New Home?

 2) When buying your new property remember to book your pre-settlement inspection in with the real estate agent.

 This step can easily be forgotten leading up to settlement and we recommend that a pre-settlement inspection of the property is always conducted, even if you have inspected the property at the start of the matter and were satisfied with the condition of the property at that time.
 Common things to keep an eye out for: large unwanted items of furniture from the previous owner being left behind or abandoned when not agreed or expected, severe furniture removal damage may be evident, severe property damage due to bad weather, general vandalism, or any other form of damage as inspected.

-An example of important people to consider giving your new home address details to includes (but is not limited to): family and friends, your employer, the electoral roll and tax office, your bank(s), your GP and all medical/insurance covers, your children’s school/day care etc, the details listed on your pets micro-chipping, your drivers and work licenses, and of course all companies where you receive regular or periodic bills and tax invoices from.
-Finally, don’t forget to disconnect and reconnect all your utilities such as electric, gas, home phone and internet etc.
+An example of important people to consider giving your moving new home address details to includes (but is not limited to): family and friends, your employer, the electoral roll and tax office, your bank(s), your GP, and all medical/insurance covers, your children’s school/daycare, etc, the details listed on your pets micro-chipping, your drivers and work licenses, and of course all companies where you receive regular or periodic bills and tax invoices from.
+Finally, don’t forget to disconnect and reconnect all your utilities such as electricity, gas, home phone, internet, etc.

-4) Don’t forget to contact your post office and organise for mail forwarding/redirecting.
+4) Don’t forget to contact your post office and organise mail forwarding/redirecting.

 5) Strategic packing – Start to pack in advance

 When packing, begin with room culling to dispose of all items you no longer need or use to minimise what will eventually be packed and unpacked by you.
 Pack by importance and level of use, and label all boxes – the more detail the better.
 Book removalists in advance and consider reserving time off work if your settlement falls on a weekday to ensure you transfer the bulk of your belongings into your new home where they will be most importantly locked up and safe.